arcalot/arcaflow-plugin-opensearch-legacy/README.md

-# Arcaflow Elasticsearch
+# Arcaflow OpenSearch

-A plugin for loading data into an Elasticsearch instance.
+A plugin for loading data into an OpenSearch-compatible instance.

 ## Development